EdDuarte/website/content/projects/erlang-poker-ml.md

 The data in storage is structured as:

-- {round_number, current_ranked_hand, previous_round_ranked_hand,
+- ``{round_no, current_ranked_hand, previous_round_ranked_hand,
-  number_of_occurrences}: the number of times the user had a ranked hand Y knowing that he/she had a ranked hand X on a previous hand (where Rank(Y) >= Rank(X));
+  occurrence_count}``: the number of times the user had a ranked hand Y knowing that he/she had a ranked hand X on a previous hand (where Rank(Y) >= Rank(X));

-- {won/lost, current_ranked_hand, number_of_occurrences}: the number of times
+- ``{won/lost, current_ranked_hand, occurrence_count}``: the
-  the user won or lost with a specific ranked hand;
+  number of times the user won or lost with a specific ranked hand;

-- {total, number_of_total_matches}: the total number of matches that were played with the application.
+- ``{total, total_matches_count}``: the total number of matches that were played with the application.

+Note that the above data-types are identified by the first constant, so in practice we will have 7 data-types (4 for each of the four rounds, 2 for won or lost hands, and 1 for total matches count).

 By storing the history on the local file 'storage', we have a continually trained model, persistent between different application sessions.
 The prediction of outcomes is based on conditional probabilities per round.
 For example, for the following match...

 - Round 0 = High Card